carboneio/image-size/Readme.md

 Please note that we will maintain this project as long as it remains relevant to our needs, but cannot guarantee support for issues outside our own roadmap.

-Fast, lightweight NodeJS package to get dimensions of any image file or buffer.

 ## Key Features